SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Resilience_New.md

 Results show that ridership declined more in regions with more commercial lands and higher percentages of white, educated, and high-income individuals.

 > <a href="https://www.sciencedirect.com/science/article/pii/S0966692321000508"><img style="float: left" src="https://songhuahu-umd.github.io/images/FF31.png" width="300" hspace="20"></a>
-Leveraging two-year trips from the largest bikesharing program in Chicago, we examine the spatiotemporal evolution of bikesharing usage across the pandemic and compares it with other travel modes.
+Leveraging two-year bikesharing trips in Chicago, we examine the spatiotemporal evolution of bikesharing usage across the pandemic and compares it with other travel modes.
 We find that bikesharing is more resilient compared with transit, driving, and walking.
 Deep socio-economic inequities also exist: stations located in high-income areas go from more increase before the pandemic to more decrease during the pandemic.

 ---